5 Common Wedding Planning Problems (and How to Solve Them)

 2. Use Planning Tools: Tools like Trello, Google Sheets, or Smartsheet can help you create task lists, set deadlines, and collaborate with vendors.

-3. Regular Check-Ins: Schedule routine check-ins with your planner or vendors to review progress and make adjustments when needed
+3. Regular Check-Ins: Schedule routine check-ins with your planner or vendors to review progress and make adjustments when needed.

 4. Don’t Delay the Small Details: Finalize seating charts, music selections, and favors early to avoid a last-minute rush.

-Tip: Review your monthly timeline to track your progress and adjust as needed for any changes.
+Pro Tip: Review your monthly timeline to track your progress and adjust as needed for any changes.

 Simplifying Wedding Planning One Step at a Time